 Proves deity of Jesus Christ

 The New Testament is the written testimonies of those who saw the risen Jesus Christ.
 They had been with Jesus every day for three years.
-They had witnessed his miracles, heard his teaching, heard his astonishing claims of deity by calling himself the Son of Man and the Son of God; and they had watched him die a brutal death, seen his burial, and for forty days had seen and spoken and eaten with him after he rose from death.
-And then they saw him miraculously ascend into heaven, followed by the statement of two angels that he would be returning to earth at a future date.
+They had witnessed his miracles, heard his teaching, heard his astonishing claims of deity by calling himself the Son of Man and the Son of God; and they had watched him die a cruel and brutal death, seen his burial, and for forty days had seen and spoken and eaten with him after he rose from death.
+They saw him miraculously ascend into heaven, followed by the statement of two angels that he would be returning to earth at a future date.
 If this is not worthy of being recorded, what is?
-If ever anything written needed to be taken seriously and investigated, the life, death, burial and resurrection of Jesus Christ is that thing.
+If ever anything written needed to be taken seriously and investigated, the record of Jesus’ life and death is that thing.

-So Paul tells us that Christ, by his resurrection, has proved his claim to be God; and consequently he, Paul, was sent by God to bring all people to faith and obedience to God.
+So Paul tells us that Christ, by his resurrection, has proven his claim to be God; and consequently he, Paul, was sent by God to bring all people to faith and obedience to God (1 Tim 2:7).
 Jesus didn’t just die and rise from death to show us the biggest party trick of all time; he came to bring us to right and loving relationship with God from whom we are all estranged and with whom we are all at enmity.
 Jesus’ death was for us, and in our place.

-In his letter to the Roman church, he wrote Jesus Christ our Lord, which was made of the seed of David according to the flesh; And declared to be the Son of God with power, according to the spirit of holiness, by the resurrection from the dead: By whom we have received grace and apostleship, for obedience to the faith among all nations, for his name (Rom 1:3-5).
+In his letter to the Roman church, he wrote “concerning His Son Jesus Christ our Lord, who was born of the seed of David according to the flesh, and declared to be the Son of God with power according to the Spirit of holiness, by the resurrection from the dead.
+Through Him we have received grace and apostleship for obedience to the faith among all nations for His name” (Rom 1:3-5).

 Heralds the coming Judgment